TRAVELING WITH THE WIND

-“Traveling With The Wind” is a documentary film where many other humble sailors just like me, could find themselves into.
-A childhood dream and the desire to sail around the world on the blue waters, made me start an adventure of a lifetime.
+A documentary film where many other humble sailors just like me, could find themselves into.
+A childhood dream and the desire to sail around the world, made me start an adventure of a lifetime.

-Trying to sail around the world on a very low budget, it’s not an easy thing to do.
-But when you really want to achieve something, nothing is impossible.
-I’m not doing anything extraordinary, and there are many others just like me.
-It just happens that I’m also filming all that it takes to make this dream come true.
+Trying to sail around the world on a very low budget it’s not an easy thing to do.
+But when you want something so much, no matter how hard it is… you will never stop trying to make your dreams come true.

 Every time I tell people that I don’t have much money but I want to sail around the world, they think I must be joking.
 The only reason I’m making all the videos, the documentary, and this website… its because there are still people with dreams just like me thinking that you have to be rich to do such thing.
 At the time I left for Cuba for the first voyage, all the money I had left in my pocket after the last boat preparations was $5.

 Traveling With The Wind to me is the freedom you have on a boat sailing away, feeling that breeze in your face early in the morning, the sound of the waves, the beauty of mother nature during a storm, and so much more.
 I’m doing this because this is my dream, a dream no one can take away from me because that’s all I have.
 I like this way of living simple and happy.
 When I’m aboard my boat I smile for no reason all day long.

 Sometimes I had days when I had no food for dinner, or money in my pocket.
 But happiness it’s so much more than just money, a brand new car or a flat screen.
 In the past I was making a lot of money and I was never happy.
 This lifestyle and this dream changed my life and my thinking entirely.
 At the end it’s all about your freedom, your family and friends, the people you meet and the great memories you create together.

 This adventure did not ended here… to be continued.